sorleone/doxtract/README.md

 ```

 <h2>Contribution</h2>

 <p>
-  Please report issues/bugs, feature requests and suggestions for improvements to the <a href="https://github.com/sorleone/doxtract/issues">issue tracker</a>.
+  Please send your proposed changes as a pull request <a href="https://github.com/sorleone/doxtract/pulls">here</a> thanks.
+If you can't find a solution report issues/bugs, feature requests and suggestions for improvements to the <a href="https://github.com/sorleone/doxtract/issues">issue tracker</a>.
 </p>

 <p align="center">